fsaintjacques/semver-tool/README.md

 Commands:
   bump     Bump <version> by one of major, minor, patch, prerel, build
-           or a forced potentialy conflicting version.
+           or a forced potentially conflicting version.
 The bumped version is shown to stdout.

   compare  Compare <version> with <other_version>, output to stdout the